 We have a small, passionate, dedicated and highly skilled team based at our winery in Alexandra.
-Dave directs the team of Rita, Emmely, Kevin and the seasonal workers to carry out all the necessary activities in the vineyards throughout the year, while we usually find a keen cellar assistant or two to help Dave in the winery during vintage.
+Dave directs the team of Rita, Emmely, Kevin and the seasonal workers to carry out all the necessary activities in the vineyards throughout the year, while we usually find a keen cellar assistant or two to help out in the winery during vintage.
 Our lab assistant Dale keeps all our production records straight and mixes her brews of fining agents and yeast innoculations with her years of experience.
-Ash works with his sales team within New Zealand and our export markets and is on the road as much as he's at the winery.
-Our small but accomplished full time team is below.
-Nice to meet you!
+Dave works with his sales team within New Zealand and our export markets.

 The son of founders Bill and Gill Grant, Dave was literally born on the Home Block and helped his parents out in the early years of planting vineyards on the Dunstan Road site.
 Raised in Alexandra, Dave went on to study Mining Engineering at Otago University where he earned an Honours degree.
 Following graduation, he moved to Australia working as a product specialist in explosives and living in the Australian Outback for several years.
 In 1995 an opportunity saw Dave return home to manage the vineyards and establish a winery on the Home Block.
 Studying winemaking through EIT in Hawkes Bay, he began making wine in 1997 and has worked with a number of highly skilled winemakers from around the world over the years.
 Dave was a finalist in the New Zealand Winemaker of the Year awards in 2005.
 His philosophy on winemaking stems from his belief that the best wines are crafted by allowing the wines to speak for themselves.
 When he's not spending time with his children and wife, Suzanne, Dave can be found working on his many other projects.